Chambre noire

-Chambre noire was a French television show dedicated to photography.
+Chambre noire is a French television show dedicated to photography.
 The show was broadcast between 1961 and 1969.

 Premise

 Chambre noire was presented by Michel Tournier and Albert Plécy.
 The show was directed by Claude Fayard.
 Each episode lasted between 28 and 40 minutes, where notable photographers were interviewed about the artform of photography which was illustrated with photographs and films.
 Fifty-three episodes were broadcast on channel ORTF, which were released on a monthly basis.